cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 ## Enable command logging
 Command logging is enabled on host VMs by using several Ansible roles.
-If the organizer wants to log terminal commands, these roles must be added to the playbook of the sandbox definition.
-(More about sandbox definition creation: [Sandbox definition creation process](../../../user-guide-basic/sandbox-agenda/sandbox-definition/#create-sandbox-definition))
+If the organizer wants to log terminal commands, these roles must be added to the sandbox definition's playbook.
+(More about sandbox definition creation: [Create Sandbox Definition](../../../user-guide-basic/sandbox-agenda/sandbox-definition/#create-sandbox-definition))

-* **Bash command logging** can be enabled by using the [KYPO Sandbox Logging Commands](https://gitlab.ics.muni.cz/muni-kypo-crp/useful-ansible-roles/kypo-sandbox-logging-bash) Ansible role.
+* **Bash command logging** can be enabled by using the [KYPO Sandbox Logging Bash Commands](https://gitlab.ics.muni.cz/muni-kypo-crp/useful-ansible-roles/kypo-sandbox-logging-bash) Ansible role.

 * **Metasploit framework command logging** can be enabled by using the [KYPO Sandbox Logging Msfconsole Commands](https://gitlab.ics.muni.cz/muni-kypo-crp/useful-ansible-roles/kypo-sandbox-logging-msf) Ansible role.